Zephrnos/painting-pack-maker/README.md

  - Give paintings names and artists, and fill out other fields
  - Select Pack -> Export

- And you've just make your very own painting pack for Minecraft!
+ And you've just made your very own painting pack for Minecraft!